 - Inability to regulate their emotions.

-- Lack of interest in doing their own emotional work and, in many cases, work work (i.e. personal financial responsibility).
-Instead, they expect their partners and children to mirror and contain their emotions.
+- Lack of interest in doing their own emotional work and, in many cases, paid work (i.e. personal financial responsibility).
+Instead, they expect their partners and children to mirror and co-regulate their emotions.
 Many also expect financial support because pathological entitlement.

-- To avoid exposure of who they really are — an angry, fearful, spiteful, inadequate overgrown toddler.
+- To avoid exposure of who they really are — an angry, fearful, spiteful, inadequate, overgrown toddler/teen.

 - Threats to withhold any children you may share.